mlafeldt/chef-runner/README.md

     $ cd directory-with-berksfile/
     $ chef-runner -H user@example.local apt::default dogs::bar

-chef-runner automatically resolves cookbook dependencies using tools like Berkshelf or Librarian-Chef.
+(chef-runner automatically resolves cookbook dependencies using tools like Berkshelf or Librarian-Chef.)

+If required, install a specific version of Chef before provisioning:

+    $ chef-runner -i 11.12.8 ...

 To give you an example, the [Practicing Ruby cookbook][pr-cookbook] is known to work well with chef-runner.